 And now here we are, in the future, and Amazon wants to surpass the speed of human delivery systems by using drones to airdrop our orders.
 I won’t pretend that such a prospect is uninteresting to me.
 I want robots to do my bidding as much as the next guy, but our history with labor-saving robots has been sketchy at best.
 We’ve been here before and there are lots of predictably bad outcomes from automation.

-Amazon’s promo videos for their drone service conveniently obscure the humans in their warehouses and only show happy customers.
+Amazon’s promo videos for their drone service conveniently obscure the humans in their warehouses and only show happy customers along with providing the DJI Phantom 3 review for customers to get an idea of what technology they use.
 Unless entire production lines are automated there is inevitably someone somewhere trying to keep up with the inhuman tempo.
 And if the suffering human isn’t in one production line, they are somewhere else in the production chain, either providing the raw materials or receiving the finished products.
 In any case the story remains the same: Human labor is rarely saved in a way that is good for a worker.
 No single worker in an automated factory is working less or more comfortably, rather there are fewer workers doing more repetitive tasks faster than ever before.
 David Noble, in America By Design showed that automation, when it is first implemented, is never as efficient or cheap as the human labor it supplanted.
 It takes years before assembly lines reach the quality and efficiency of human assembly lines and so the loss in productivity can be seen as a down payment on a smaller, more pliable workforce.
 Robots do not need health insurance, retirement packages, or break rooms.

 This dynamic can even be found in spaces that too few people are willing to acknowledge even contain workers: home kitchens.
 Home appliances, as Ruth Schwartz Cowan famously observed, never reduced housewives’ labor.
 Instead, the amount of work expected of them increased.
 Rather than cooking a meal and repairing some socks, a day’s work involved multiple meals, a spotless house, and several loads of laundry.